 The gastrointestinal tract of a horse is a complicated structure that works efficiently when fed appropriately for its evolutionary design.
 Understanding some key elements can help you feed a safe diet.

-Once food is chewed, mixed with saliva and swallowed, it enters the stomach.
+Once the food is chewed, mixed with saliva, and swallowed, it enters the stomach.
 Digestive enzymes break down food material and move it on to 70 feet of small intestines.
-While food is processed—for up to eight hours—in this section of bowel, protein, carbohydrates and fat are absorbed into the bloodstream.
+While food is processed—for up to eight hours—in this section of the bowel, protein, carbohydrates, and fat are absorbed into the bloodstream.
 From there, the ingesta moves into the cecum, where microbes further ferment fiber into volatile fatty acids to provide energy, while cecal microbes produce vitamins K and B.

 Work with your equine veterinarian or an equine nutritionist to balance your horse’s diet, focusing on quality forage of the right type(s) as the basis of any equine diet.
 Then focus on meeting the nutritional needs of your horse based on its individual requirements and use.